LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

    )).

-The definition of the ``logtalk_packs`` library alias **must** always be an atom and thus never use library notation (i.e. it must never depend on other library aliases).
+The definition of the ``logtalk_packs`` library alias **must** always be an atom and thus never use library notation (i.e., it must never depend on other library aliases).

-When a virtual environment also requires a specific Logtalk version (e.g. the version used to test and certify it), this can be installed as a pack from the official
+When a virtual environment also requires a specific Logtalk version (e.g., the version used to test and certify it), this can be installed as a pack from the official
 `talkshow <https://github.com/LogtalkDotOrg/talkshow>`__ registry and used by (re)defining the ``LOGTALKHOME`` and ``LOGTALKUSER`` environment variables to point to its pack directory (which can be queried by using